stephenverderame/cpp_book/src/templates/policies.md

 };
 ```

 We've gained finer grain locking with policies because when we pass a type via template parameter, we have more control.
 We can easily construct instances of the locking policy wherever we see fit without forcing the locking policy to implement the prototype pattern.
 We also don't need to have an instance of the comparator.
 And probably most importantly, we cut down on the amount of classes we have to create.
 Supporting a different type is as easy as changing a single template parameter.
 We use SFINAE to enforce that the template parameters adhere to the policy interface.
 In C++20, concepts makes this much easier and cleaner.

-Notice that these policies are general enough to apply to many different classes.
+Notice that these policies are general enough to apply to many classes.

 Template-template parameters and more policy design examples will come later, but for now, I want to focus on using these ideas to customize the STL.

 STL uses this design a lot.
-We've already seen it in action with Deleters on smart pointers and comparison predicates in STL containers.
+We've already seen it in action with deleters on smart pointers and comparison predicates in STL containers.
 One thing to note is that the STL wasn't so kind as to use SFINAE to prevent incorrect concept implementations.

 A common STL policy is an allocator.
 These are typically the last template argument (because they are typically the least frequently customized) and are pretty similar to custom deleters with smart pointers.
 I won't discuss them here, but it's good to know they exist.

 Let's start with an `std::map`. `std::set` is an ordered container typically implemented as a RB Tree.
 If we want to have a map of students, we'd need to be able to order them.